-These Strawberry Cream Scones use just cream and no butter, for a lovely flavour and a and moist texture.
-These ones are filled with lots of fresh strawberries, so they are perfect for a strawberry season treat!
+These strawberry cream scones use just cream and no butter, for a lovely flavour and a moist texture.
+Filled with lots of fresh strawberries, so they are perfect for a strawberry season treat!

 What are Cream Scones?

 Cream scones are scones that are made with only with heavy cream as the fat and use no butter.
 Since the heavy (whipping) cream is providing all the fat in these scones, you really can’t substitute a lesser fat cream or milk and achieve the same flavour and texture.